 Fortunately, the Mullins Center is a comfortable arena with climate control.
 However, bear in mind that parking for SBS families is designated for Lots 33, 22 and 21, opposite the Southwest Residential area.
 While shuttles will be available to drop people at the Mullins Center (in the rear) beginning at 11:30 am, we suggest umbrellas and/or appropriate rain apparel in the event of a rainy day—especially for those who choose to walk or if there is a waiting period outside the Mullins Center while attendees at the previous ceremony exit.
 And conversely, don't forget sunscreen and hats for protection from the sun.

 • Is parking available?

 Yes.
 Campus administration has requested that SBS-affiliated people please park in Lots 33, 22 and 21, opposite the Southwest Residential Complex on University Drive.
-Shuttle buses will operate from the parking lot, departing from three stops in the parking areas to the Mullins Center, beginning at 11:30 a.m.
+Shuttle buses will operate from the parking lot, departing from three stops in the parking areas to the Mullins Center, beginning at 11:30 a.m. (see map).
 They will also be available after the Senior Celebration to transport you back to Parking Lots 33, 22, and 21.
 We suggest that you leave your car for the duration of the day's activities and navigate via shuttle bus or on foot.
 Allow plenty of time after parking (we recommend 40 minutes) to travel by bus or on foot to the Mullins Center.
 Patience is the operative word during Commencement weekend.
-The Southwest parking lots are also very convenient to the two dining commons (Hampshire and Berkshire) that will be serving food all day on Saturday (7:00 am–10:00 pm).
+The Southwest parking lots are also very convenient to the Berkshire Dining Commons that will be serving food all day on Saturday (7:00 am–9:00 pm).
 Families of students with meal plans eat for free; for those without meal plans, reasonable prices are the order of the day.

 • I have relatives who have never been to the campus before.
 How do they get directions?